keras-team/keras-io/examples/timeseries/md/timeseries_weather_forecasting.md

 We will be using Jena Climate dataset recorded by the [Max Planck Institute for Biogeochemistry](https://www.bgc-jena.mpg.de/wetter/).
-The dataset consists of 14 features such as temperature, pressure, humidity etc, recorded once per 10 minutes.
+The dataset consists of 14 features such as temperature, pressure, humidity etc., recorded once per 10 minutes.

 **Location**: Weather Station, Max Planck Institute for Biogeochemistry